brycepj/scrawl/README.md

 ### things to do

-    - fix metadata formatting (bold/italics in markdown)
-    - remove moment / fix date stuff
-    - need to clean up how we separate metadata and the model
-    - we need all non-writable props kept separate
     - allow search by regex, not just keyword
     - enable search of note text (grep?)
     - enforce config interface